tansaox2008123/GRAPE-LM/README.md

 ---

-generation other LLM RNA aptamers should follow this code
+generate other LLM RNA aptamers should follow this code

 ```base